 This article was originally published in Stroud Water Research Center’s 2019 annual report.

-By Paul Joyce, Ed.D., and Tara Muenz
+By Paul Joyce, Ed.D., Tara Muenz, and Mandy Nix

 Nestled within the Brandywine, Chester, and Ridley Creek watersheds and a stone’s throw from Stroud Water Research Center, West Chester Area School District (WCASD) serves a 75-square-mile region in central Chester County, Pennsylvania.
 Here, the district is known for its diversified businesses and historic countryside in suburban, urban, and rural communities.
 Each day, the hallways of its 10 elementary schools, three middle schools, and three high schools are flooded with nearly 12,000 students from the West Chester Borough and seven surrounding townships.

 “The district values student acquisition of knowledge, concepts, and skills necessary to succeed in an ever-changing, 21st century, global society,” says WCASD Science and Technology Education Supervisor Paul Joyce, Ed.D.
 “This includes global citizenship among our students, which transfers directly to the need for watershed education and stewardship.”